anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Existing values include '`est`' {{RFC7030}} as in BRSKI and '`cmp`' as in
   {{RFC9483}} and {{brski-cmp-instance}} below.
-  Values for other existing protocols such as CMC and SCEP, or for newly defined protocols are outside the scope of this document.
+  Values for other existing protocols such as CMC and SCEP, as well as for newly defined protocols are outside the scope of this document.
-  For use of the `<enrollment-protocol>` and `<request>` URI components, they would need to be specified in a suitable RFC and placed into the Well-Known URIs registry, as for EST in {{RFC7030}}.
+  For use of the `<enrollment-protocol>` and `<request>` URI components, they would need to be specified in a suitable RFC and placed into the Well-Known URIs registry, just as EST in {{RFC7030}}.

 * `<request>`: if present, this path component MUST describe, depending on the enrollment protocol being used, the operation requested.